Succeed at an Entry-Level Job

 - Make Yourself Visible, Especially to Your Boss

-Establish a good relationship with your boss by making them look good.
+Establish a good relationship with your boss by making them look good at their job.
 If you promise less than you are capable of and then over-deliver you will impress your team, and hopefully your manager.

-Being overly attentive to your manager's business needs is not a bad thing, and by cementing a good relationship with the person who oversees your work you will only stand to benefit.
-When you first begin to work there it will be normal to feel invisible.
+Being overly attentive to your manager's business needs is not a bad thing.
+By cementing a good relationship with the person who oversees your work, you will only stand to benefit.
+When you first begin to work there, it will be normal to feel invisible.
 With hard work and a positive attitude you can get noticed at work by everyone including your boss and become known as someone who gets things done.

 - Clean Up Your Social Media

 Create a new professional image for yourself by reviewing and wiping clean any unsightly personal social media entries.
 Perfect your LinkedIn and other professional e-portfolios.
-All of your personal social media, if not totally deleted should be completely eradicated of any comments, pictures, or associations that may be unprofessional.
-A social media overhaul is a lot of work, but we offer some suggestions about how to take charge of your social media for business.
-Don't allow your social media entries be the cause of you not getting hired.
+All of your social media, if not deleted, should be completely cleaned of any comments, pictures, or associations that may be unprofessional.
+A social media overhaul takes much work, but we offer some suggestions about how to take charge of your social media for business.
+Don't allow your social media entries to be the cause of you not getting hired.